MicrosoftDocs/security/zero-trust/data-compliance-gov-data.md

 Writers notes:

-For updates to product names, please also update the appropriate figures
+For updates to product names, please also update the appropriate figures.

-To update figures that are not screen shots:
+To update figures that are not screen shots, your options are:

-- Locate the source Visio file in internal storage
+- Locate the source Visio file in internal storage.
-- Use the published Visio file in the Microsoft Download Center (see the "Technical publications" section of this article)
+- Use the published Visio file in the Microsoft Download Center (see the "Technical publications" section of this article).
-- For figures that are published in Scalable Vector Graphics (SVG) format, save the SVG file from the article web page, insert into Visio, modify, and then save it as a new version of the SVG file
+- For figures that are published in Scalable Vector Graphics (SVG) format, save the SVG file from the article web page, insert into Visio, modify, and then save it as a new version of the SVG file.

 For new articles in this content set, please:

-- Add a link in the zero-trust-ramp-overview.md to the new article
+- Add a link in the zero-trust-ramp-overview.md to the new article.
-- Add a link to the Zero Trust Guidance Center page (index.yml)
+- Add a link to the Zero Trust Guidance Center page (index.yml).

 --->